 ASIDE: According to Integrated Information Theory (which we adopt as a working model of consciousness, even if it might not be the final word on the subject), AGI consciousness appears to be a design choice.
-In order words, if we design our machine, and specifically its hardware architecture, such that the calculated value is always = 0 then it will not be conscious, and if can be > 0 then it will (at least sometimes) be conscious, the "quantity" of its instantaneous conscious experience will be proportional to , and the "quality" of its instantaneous conscious experience will correspond to a calculated value called MICS.
+In order words, if we design our machine, and specifically its hardware architecture, such that the calculated value is always = 0 then it will not be conscious, and if can be > 0 then it will (at least sometimes) be conscious, the "quantity" of its instantaneous conscious experience will be proportional to , and the "quality" of its instantaneous conscious experience will correspond to another calculated value called MICS.

 I believe very strongly that an AGI such as Big Mother should not be (significantly) conscious, i.e. should be 0 (or at least as close to 0 as possible).
 There are two reasons for this design choice: (1) SAFETY: if the machine is conscious, i.e. sentient, then that means that it has conscious experience, and therefore feelings (qualia), and these feelings could potentially motivate the machine to behave in ways that are in conflict with its dominant goal; (2) ETHICS: if the machine is conscious, then that means that we will have created a sentient being, and then (by virtue of its design) effectively enslaved it - this is simply wrong.